kaiawaxenberg/Modelling-Food-System-Inequality-PhD/README.md

 Project: Modelling Inequality in the Future Food System using PLUMv2

 Overview: This repository contains all the necessary files and scripts for data analysis, data preparation, and figure generation related to my PhD project "Modelling income inequality in the future food system."
-This work utilises the PLUMv2 model.
-The repository is organized into different directories for better navigation and understanding.
+This work utilises the PLUMv2 model, for which data and scripts are hosted on gitlabs.
+Results files which are too large to store on GitHub are hosted on the University of Edinburgh supercomputer cluster, EDDIE.

 Repository Structure: